 Summary: An overhaul in 2016 of the main U.S. chemical safety law, the Toxic Substances Control Act, required EPA to choose the first 10 chemicals for risk evaluation.
 TCE, one of the first 10 chemicals, is a chemical used in dry cleaning, cleaning wipes, adhesives, and a range of other products.
 EPA has classified it as a known carcinogen.
 It's also linked to neurological damage and birth defects.

 In December 2016 and January 2017, EPA proposed two rules to ban use of TCE in aerosol degreasers, spot cleaners, and vapor degreasing.
-Unfortunately, the agency recently indefinitely delayed finalization of these proposed bans.
+Unfortunately, the agency has abandoned finalization of these proposed bans.

 What kinds of products may use it?